 Pennsylvania (Western Pennsylvania/Ohio Region)

 The chapter meets on a monthly basis during the growing season at venues offered by our members and by e-conferencing during winter months.
 Our focus is on supporting each other as we explore and expand our knowledge of local medicinal botanicals.
-For details contact Leslie Alexander at email@example.com or 814-374-4119.
+For details contact For details contact Christine Cassella (email@example.com) or Leslie Alexander (Leslie.Alexander@gmail.com).

 The mission of this chapter is to provide herbal opportunities for our local community.
 Plant walks, farm tours, preparations workshops, traditional diagnostics, botany lessons, movies, fellowship and more!
 Stay posted on our activities by sending an email to firstname.lastname@example.org.